eyast/eyast.github.io/_projects/3D_Display.md

 Amidst the pandemic, many of us adjusted to working from home.
 In search of a captivating home entertainment experience, I transformed my living room TV into a mesmerizing 3D display.
 Inspired by the desire for immersion, I started exploring the world of real-time perspective correction.
 I built an app that tracks me in my living room, and accordingly renders a 3D scene on my TV, for my own viewing, with the correct perspective that matches my position to create an optical illusion.

-The core of this app revolves around harnessing the power of computer vision and utilizing a webcam to capture an image, subsequently analyzing it to determine the presence of a human.
-By leveraging PoseNet and a custom Neural Network built for purpose, the solution can swiftly identify and isolate the human figure within the image.
-Once the human presence is confirmed, the app goes a step further by extracting the body position, creating an X, Y array in a 2D space (with dimension = webcam max dimensions).
-This array serves as a crucial piece of data that acts as the foundation for the subsequent transformation into a three-dimensional representation of my position in the room.
-By mapping this 2D body position to the vast expanse of a virtual 3D space, the app enables an unparalleled sense of immersion by precisely pinpointing the location of the user's head within the living room.
-Through this extraordinary combination of cutting-edge technology, the app takes home entertainment experiences to an entirely new dimension, blurring the boundaries between the real and virtual worlds.
+The app uses computer vision and a webcam to detect humans, isolate their figures, and extract body positions in a 2D space.
+This data is then transformed into a three-dimensional representation of the user's position in the room.
+By mapping the 2D body position to a virtual 3D space, the app provides an immersive experience by accurately locating the user's head within the living room.
+It combines advanced technology to push the boundaries between the real and virtual worlds, enhancing home entertainment experiences.

 Once the 2D body position is translated into a 3D representation, the app seamlessly transfers the data to a rendering software - in my case leveraging an existing game design framework (Unity and C#).
 Unity takes the 3D points representing the location of the user's head in the living room and utilizes them to recreate an immersive 3D environment.
 It meticulously constructs a virtual space that mirrors your physical surroundings, accounting for depth, perspective, and spatial relationships.
 With careful attention to detail, the software renders this virtual environment, transforming it into a captivating visual display that can be seamlessly projected onto your living room TV.
 As a result, the user is transported into a mesmerizing realm where the boundaries between reality and the virtual world dissolve, providing an unparalleled and truly immersive home entertainment experience.